Quick start

 - Debt ratio shows what percent of assets are funded by debt.

-- Debt-to-equity compares debt with owner equity.
+- Debt-to-equity compares debt with owner equity from the same statement date.

 Common mistakes to avoid